shurinov/mon_umee/readme.md

 > create database umeemetricsdb
 > create user metrics with password 'password'
 > grant WRITE on umeemetricsdb to metrics
+> create user grafana with password 'other_password'
+> grant READ on umeemetricsdb to grafana
 ```

 You shold prepare for node agent installation: